MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![Graphical user interface, text, application Description automatically generated](./IMAGES/Lab02/L2P148.png)

-1. [] Navigate back to **Power Apps** and open **Customer Service Workspace.**

-    ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P149.png)

     > [!ALERT] Note: Omnichannel for Customer Chat Widget will work only when you see the presence status is enabled.
 There should be a splash loading screen that goes through multiple steps and then displays the status indicator as available once loaded.
 (Status is enabled when green with checkmark in circle**)**

+1. [] To verify the presence status, navigate back to **Power Apps** and open **Customer Service Workspace.**

+    ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P149.png)

     ![Check presence status](./IMAGES/Lab02/L2P150.png)